2020 Bosnian municipal elections: Results

-Turnout reached 50%.
+Turnout reached 50.40%.
 Governing parties in each communities (Bosniak SDA and Bosnian Serb SNSD) had a lacklustre showing, and opposition candidates won in Sarajevo as well as, unexpectedly, in Banja Luka and Bijeljina.
 Party leaders (Bakir Izetbegović and Milorad Dodik respectively) acknowledged the loss.
-Results in Srebrenica remain unclear due to the high number of absentee and postal ballots.

 In the Bosnian capital Sarajevo, in its municipality of Centar, the candidate of the opposition coalition Srđan Mandić (Our Party) obtained almost two thirds of the votes.
 Opposition candidates won 4 municipalities out of 9.
 Experienced politician, Social Democrat Bogić Bogićević was poised to be elected the next mayor of the city of Sarajevo in the coming weeks by the City Council.
-In parallel, the alliance of the four opposition parties also initiated the reshuffle process of the government of the Sarajevo Canton, which they controlled with good results for the first time in 2019, but which returned in March 2020 in the hands of the SDA.
+In parallel, the alliance of the four opposition parties, colloquially called the Four, also initiated the reshuffle process of the government of the Sarajevo Canton, which they controlled with good results for the first time in 2019, but which returned in March 2020 to the hands of the SDA.

-In Zenica the outgoing mayor, the independent Fuad Kasumović, keeps the town hall; the SDA candidate, Deputy Minister of Justice Nezir Pivić got only second.
-Also in Tuzla, the Social Democrat Jasmin Imamović – the longest-serving mayor of Bosnia, in power since 2001 – maintains control of the cantonal capital, resulting in the lead in all polling stations in town.
+In Zenica the outgoing mayor, the independent Fuad Kasumović, kept the town hall; the SDA candidate, Deputy Minister of Justice Nezir Pivić got only second.
+Also in Tuzla, the Social Democrat Jasmin Imamović – the longest-serving mayor in Bosnia and Herzegovina, in power since 2001 – maintained control of the cantonal capital, resulting in the lead in all polling stations in town.

-In Velika Kladuša the outgoing mayor, war criminal Fikret Abdić, seems to have been reconfirmed, even if only with a very narrow margin on challenger Jasmin Hušić.
+In Velika Kladuša, war criminal Fikret Abdić, was re-elected, even if only with a very narrow margin on challenger Jasmin Hušić.
+In Mostar, voting took place on 20 December, for the first time since 2008.